DanielVandH/BurgersEquation.jl/README.md

 Pkg.add(url = "https://github.com/luchr/ComplexPortraits.jl", rev = "master")
 Pkg.add(url = "https://github.com/DanielVandH/Makie.jl")
 ```
 and then restart your Julia environment and try again.
+This second call installs my fork of `Makie.jl`, implementing a fix for the tick label issues.
 If even that fails, perhaps try
 ```
 using Pkg
 Pkg.instantiate()